Machine Learning for Retail Sales Forecasting — Feature Engineering

 Promotions for Slow Movers

-In order to reduce their inventory and purge slow movers, stores may apply aggressive pricing to boost sales.
+To reduce inventory and purge slow-moving items, stores may implement aggressive pricing to boost sales.

 delta_price_all_rel: Sales Cannibalization at store level